sssylvasss/Joke-generator/COMMENTS.md

 ---

 Search.js:
 Add an input field to find jokes by search.
-Use the search value to GET the fetch.
+Use the search value to get the fetch.

 Hide the search button until the user has typed 3 characters.